-LI LinguaFolio N С S S F L
+LI NC GUA ۰FC DLI O° N С S S F L

-Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
+Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
 This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
 I can request and provide information by asking and answering a few simple questions on very familiar and everyday topics, using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can ask who, what, where or when questions about a party.
 I can contribute to a conversation about music by giving an example of a style I like.
 I can share the time and date of an upcoming community event.
 I can respond to a math question reciting a simple mathematical operation (e.g., 2 times 3 is 6).
-I can interact with a partner in class to complete a "fill-in-the-blank" worksheet in a science or other lesson.
-How can I meet my needs in conversations?
+I can interact with a partner in class to complete a "fill-in-the-blank" worksheet in a science or other lesson. ~ How can I meet my needs in conversations?
 I can express basic needs related to familiar and everyday activities, using a mixture of practiced or memorized words, phrases, simple sentences and questions.
-Examples I can I can introduce someone else and ask a few related questions.
-I can say that I am hungry, cold or tired and ask others.
-I can ask and answer simple questions about homework.
-I can politely ask someone to repeat something I did not understand.
+Examples I can ~ I can politely ask someone to repeat something I did not understand.
+I can ask and understand how much something costs.